sculkmp/Sculk/README.md

 Bedrock server software with Java, here are some ways you can contribute:

 ### Reporting bugs
-If you encounter any bugs while using Endstone, please open an [issue](https://github.com/sculkmp/Sculk/issues) in our GitHub repository.
+If you encounter any bugs while using Sculk, please open an [issue](https://github.com/sculkmp/Sculk/issues) in our GitHub repository.
 Ensure to include a detailed description of the bug and steps to reproduce it.

 ### Submitting a Pull Request